etraveli/javascript-style-guide/react/README.md

   import Footer from './Footer';
   ```

+   - Keep "context" in file names, favouring `SeatMapHeader` over `Header`, but drop it in imports
+    ```jsx
+    // bad
+    import SeatMapHeader from './SeatMapHeader';

+    // good
+    import Header from './SeatMapHeader';
+    ```

-- Using `container` and `text-resolvers` in render method, leave out the suffix.
+- **Containers and text-resolvers**: When used in render method, leave out the suffix.

   ```jsx
   // file 1 contents